IBM/watson-discovery-sdu-with-assistant/README.md

 > Note: The beta version of Watson Assistant is required to complete the following step.
 Specifically, the beta version adds the ability to assign a webhook to a dialog node.
 To request participation in the beta program, click [here](https://cloud.ibm.com/docs/services/assistant?topic=assistant-feedback#feedback-beta).

-As shownn below, launch the `Watson Assistant` tool and create a new dialog skill.
+As shown below, launch the `Watson Assistant` tool and create a new dialog skill.
 Select the `Use sample skill` option as your starting point.

 ![upload_data_into_collection](doc/source/images/create-skill.gif)